 Every January, the county auditor sends by ordinary mail a continuing application to each person receiving the reduction for the current year.
 DTE Form 105B is prescribed for this purpose.
 The applicant uses this form to report any changes in the information previously reported to the auditor affecting the applicant's eligibility for the exemption.
-This form must be returned by the following December 31st to the auditor only if the changes affect the applicant's eligibility for the exemption.
+This form must be returned by December 31st to the auditor only if the changes affect the applicant's eligibility for the exemption.
 If the applicant received a homestead exemption for tax year 2014, only three things could change to affect eligibility: a change in ownership, a change in domicile, and a change in disability status.
 The income threshold enacted by Am.
 Sub.
 H.B.
 59, 130th General Assembly, does not apply.
 However, if the applicant was required to meet the income threshold when first applying for homestead, then the applicant must report any changes in income on the DTE Form 105B for 2015 or thereafter.
 Additionally, a veteran's disability status may change.
-A veteran's serviceconnected disability or combination of disabilities is rated, as is the likelihood that a disability may improve.
+A veteran's service-connected disability or combination of disabilities is rated, as is the likelihood that a disability may improve.
 See page 16 of this Bulletin.
 If a veteran is notified of a change to the rating(s) of the disability or combination of disabilities or the rate of compensation therefor, that change must be reported on the DTE Form 105B.
-Additionally, the surviving spouse of a public service officer killed in the line of duty could die or remarry during the year.
-A manufactured or mobile home qualifies for the enhanced exemption for the tax year in which the public service officer dies through the tax year in which the surviving spouse dies or remarries.
-If the surviving spouse dies or remarries, then that death or marriage must be reported on the DTE Form 105B.